sykang169/aws-well-architected-labs-kor/content/setup/WellArchitectedTools/3_perform_review.en.md

 1. From the detail page for the workload, click the **Start review** button.
 And click the AWS Well-Architected Framework.
     ![StartingReview](/watool/100_Walkthrough_of_the_Well-Architected_Tool/Images/watools-review.png)

 1. In this walkthrough, we are only going to complete the Reliability Pillar questions.
-Collapse the Operational Excellence questions by selecting the **collapsing icon** on the left of the words **Operation Excellence** on the left:
+Collapse the Operational Excellence questions by selecting the **collapsing icon** on the left of the words **Operational Excellence** on the left:
     ![CollapseOE](/watool/100_Walkthrough_of_the_Well-Architected_Tool/Images/AWSWAT6.png)

 1. Expand the Reliability Questions by selecting the **expanding icon** to the left of the word **Reliability**: